 Childcare and Religious Education

-Next to the Visitor’s Table is the Religious Education (RE) Table.
-A member will be available there before the service to greet your family, and can show you to the religious education wing where we care for infants, toddlers, and school-age children during the service.
+At the Visitor’s Table a member will be available there before the service to greet your family, and can show you to the religious education wing where we care for infants, toddlers, and school-age children during the service.
 Please take a moment to fill out the short registration form for each child who will be attending, so the teacher can get their name right and will be made aware of any special needs you child has.
 Details about the curricula for each age group are available on our Children and Youth Religious Education Programs page.

 You are always welcome to stay with your infant, toddler, child or teen in the RE wing — you are equally welcome to keep them with you in the sanctuary during worship.
 Occasionally parents opt to listen to the service broadcast from the art gallery/hallway adjacent to the sanctuary, where comfortable chairs and a selection of toys are readily available.